 The doctoral curriculum is designed to be consistent with the Florida state licensure requirements as both a school psychologist and a psychologist under Chapter 490, Florida Statutes.

 The Psy.D. program in School Psychology is based on a practitioner-informed-by-science training model, which prepares graduates to address the educational, behavioral, social, and emotional needs of the children, youth, and families.
-Accordingly, the four primary goals of the program are to prepare future psychologists as follows:
+Information on the program's goals, objectives, and competencies is located HERE.

 During the completion of their required practicum experiences, candidates have the opportunity to link theory to practice by engaging in assessment, consultation, and intervention at the Mailman Segal Center (MSC) for Human Development and the University School of NSU (USchool), both of which are part of the NSU community.
 Also on the NSU campus at the Psychology Services Center (PSC), the School-related Psychological Assessments and Clinical Interventions (SPACI) Clinic serves many of the practice-related training needs of the school psychology candidates.
 In addition, during the summer of their first and second years, candidates participate in the Summer Reading Explorers program, a grant funded research and service project to support reading acquisition among at-risk young children in Miami-Dade County.
 Finally, candidates have the opportunity to complete applied practica within the tri-county public school district of Miami-Dade, Broward, and Palm Beach counties as well as private schools and mental health agencies within the community.
 Internship provides the culminating training experience in preparing the candidate as a health service provider.